UKLA Book Award Winners 2015

 The unique UKLA Book Awards are the only awards judged entirely by teachers.
 Their choice of winning books which can “enhance all aspects of literacy learning” clearly demonstrates the fresh perspective that class teachers bring to the judging process.
 They are able to share the books with their classes and genuinely discover what works with young readers.
 As well as endorsing the popular appeal of Red House winner, The Day the Crayons Quit they have selected an international author not previously recognised in the UK, a debut author not afraid of difficult topics and echoed the new Children’s Laureate in his emphasis on the importance of illustrated books in creating reading enthusiasm.

-The Award winners for the book categories 3 to 6, 7 to11 and 12 to16+ years will be announced and presented at a wine reception at the UKLA International Conference at the National College for Teaching and Leadership, Nottingham on July 10th 2015
+The Award winners for the book categories 3 to 6, 7 to11 and 12 to16+ years were announced and presented at a wine reception at the UKLA International Conference at the National College for Teaching and Leadership, Nottingham on July 10th 2015.

 The winning book in the 12 to16+ category is Every Day by David Levithan, published by Egmont.